Structure of transformation in Azure Monitor

 parse_cef_dictionary

 Given a string containing a CEF message, parse_cef_dictionary parses the Extension property of the message into a dynamic key/value object.
-Semicolon is a reserved character that should be replaced prior to passing the raw message into the method, as shown in the example.
+Semicolon is a reserved character that should be replaced before passing the raw message into the method, as shown in the example.

 | extend cefMessage=iff(cefMessage contains_cs ";", replace(";", " ", cefMessage), cefMessage)